Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 If it has, then the blood spots could be coming from the incision site.

-After the surgery has been completed, the vet will firmly stitch up the opening to allow the tissues to heal and stop the bleeding.
+After the surgery, the vet will firmly stitch or staple up the opening to allow the tissues to heal and stop the bleeding.

 Any sort of infection in the wound area can also cause some inflammation and bleeding to happen.

-It is always best to confine your cat to a room for some time to allow the wound to help properly.
-And let your cat use a cone or recovery suit so that it doesn’t loosen the sutures.
+It is always best to confine your cat to a room for some time to allow the wound to heal well.

 Any form of vaginal bleeding from pregnant female cats is abnormal.
 It is also important to note when the bleeding occurs.

-If the bleeding happens during the early to mid stages, there’s a high chance that your female cat has had a miscarriage or aborted the fetuses.
+If the bleeding happens during the early to mid stages, there’s a high chance that your female cat has had a miscarriage.

 If the bleeding happens toward the end of the gestation period, that could mean that your cat is going into labor and is ready to give birth.

-Fleas are disgusting blood-sucking parasites that live in your cat’s cat and feed off its blood.
-Your cat can get fleas while it is roaming outside or from other pets like your dog.
+Fleas are parasites that live in your cat’s fur and feed off its blood.
+Your cat can get fleas while it is roaming outside or from other pets at home like your dog.

 This medication will only enter the surface of your cat’s skin and eliminate the fleas when they feed on your cat.